cosmos-gaminghub/nibiru/docs/config/cosmovisor.md

 :::
 :::warning
-In v1.0.0, this auto downloading feature is not available.
+In v1.0.0, this auto downloading feature is **NOT** available.
 So try just for test purpose only.
 :::
 :::tip
 you can check the checksum with the command `sha256sum <file name>`.
 :::

+If everything is ok, you can see no downtime upgrade from `v0.9` to `sm-upgrade`.